Security · May 06, 2024

 Regulatory changes

 Changes in law or policy can force businesses to revamp their operations overnight.
-Companies can avoid being blindsided by tracking policy developments.
-They should evaluate their procedures to ensure they aren't skirting any legal gray zones or taking advantage of loopholes that lawmakers might eliminate.
+Small business owners can avoid being blindsided by tracking policy developments by evaluating their procedures.
+It's important to ensure they aren't skirting any legal gray zones or taking advantage of loopholes that lawmakers might eliminate.

 Technological advances